Exploring the free-energy landscape of a rotating superfluid: Vortex crystals in the image-less system

 We searched our library of solutions for other examples of continuous families of crystals, and all configurations exhibiting this behaviour are summarised in figure \ref{fig:all_degenerate_families}.
 The states are always `double ring' configurations, and there may or may not be a central vortex.
 In all cases, following the continuous valley of solutions results in the outer ring moving relative to the inner on a smooth approximation to a geometric shape specified by the number of vortices on the inner ring.
 For example, if there are six vortices on the inner ring, the outer vortices approximately move around a hexagon.

 The continuous families of solutions identified for certain double ring configurations exist for the unbounded problem (no images).
-It is natural to query what happens when the images are included, particularly at lower rotation rates, where the proximity of the image vortices will have a non-negligible impact in the problem.
+It is natural to query what happens when the images are included due to the sudden requirement that $|z|=1$ is a streamline.
+This is anticipated to be of significant importance at lower rotation rates, where the proximity of the image vortices will have a non-negligible impact in the problem.
 To examine the importance of the images we apply the random search algorithm from \S \ref{sec:releq_random_search} to target strict equilibria in the non-inertial frame.
 As the vortices are now constrained to a unit radius disk, the guesses are initialised from a uniform distribution $x_{\alpha}, y_{\alpha} \sim U[-0.7,0.7]$.
 As $\omega$ is increased, the vortices in a free-energy minimising equilibrium are brought closer to the axis of rotation so that the induced velocities are sufficiently high to match the imposed rotation rate.
 To compensate for these larger induced velocities, and to be consistent with our scaling in the unbounded domain, we set the integration time $T = 2 \pi/\omega$.
 We also fixed the annealing parameter $\kappa = 1$ as we were only interested in computing the energy minimiser in the rotating disk domain.
 Otherwise, the random search algorithm and optimisation parameters are unchanged from \S \ref{sec:releq_random_search}.